Group Classes

 Owners and their dogs will get the opportunity to practice their handling skills around distractions.

 We will be playing games and running through obedience drills.
 There will be downtime for rest and active participation throughout.
 Your trainers will be there to answer any questions, and the games will simulate life-like scenarios to prepare you and your dog for the future.
-This will also build comradery with Command Canine clients who have also gone through our program.
-You may find dog owners you can set up walks or play dates with, as well as ask them for advice on what has worked best with their dog.

 Who is it for?